Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Experimental apparatus and data samples

 The results presented in this letter are based on the data sample recorded with the ALICE detector during the $2015$ \PbPb{} run at a centre-of-mass energy \fivenn.
 For the comparison with measurements at lower energy, \twosevensixnn, the $2011$ data sample is used in order to extend the $\pT$ coverage with respect to the published results from the $2010$ data sample~\cite{Abelev:2012qh}.
 The analysis of the two data samples is based on muon-triggered events requiring a MB trigger and at least one track segment in the muon trigger system with a $\pT$ larger than a programmable threshold~\cite{Aamodt:2008zz}.
-Data were collected with two $\pT$-trigger thresholds of about $1$ and $4.2$~\GeVc at \fivenn, and of about $0.5$ and $4.2$~\GeVc at \twosevensixnn.
+Data were collected with two $\pT$-trigger thresholds of about $1$ ($0.5$) and $4.2$ ($4.2$)~\GeVc at \fivenn (\twosevensixnn).
 The $\pT$ threshold of the trigger algorithm is set such that the corresponding efficiency for muon tracks is $50\%$.
 In the following, the low- and high-$\pT$ trigger-threshold samples are referred to as MSL and MSH, respectively.
-The beam-induced background is reduced offline using the V0 and ZDC timing information, and electromagnetic interactions are removed by requiring a minimum energy deposited in the ZDC.
+The beam-induced background is reduced offline using the V0 and ZDC timing information, and electromagnetic interactions are removed by requiring a minimum energy deposited in the ZDC~\cite{ALICE:2012aa,Cortese:2019nnv}.
 Only events with a primary vertex within $\pm 10$~cm along the beam line are analysed.
-Finally, the analyses are limited to the $80\%$ most central collisions.
+Finally, the measurements are done in the three representative centrality classes 0--10\%, 20--40\% and 60--80\% to investigate the evolution of the $\RAA$ with the collision centrality.
 After the event selection, the data samples correspond to integrated luminosities of about $21.9$ ($224.8$) $\mu$b$^{-1}$ and $4.0$ ($71.0$) $\mu$b$^{-1}$ for MSL- (MSH-) triggered events at $\sNN~=~5.02$ and $2.76$~\TeV, respectively.
 The integrated luminosity is derived from the number of muon-triggered events.
-The latter is normalised by a factor, inversely proportional to the probability of having a muon trigger in a MB event in a given centrality class, calculated by applying the muon-trigger condition in the analysis of MB events or from the relative count rate of the two triggers.
+These muon-triggered events are normalised by a factor, inversely proportional to the probability of having a muon trigger in a MB event in a given centrality class, calculated from the relative count rate between the muon and MB triggers.